 At the Engineer epithermal gold mine west of Atlin, under an option agreement with Winslow Gold Corporation, Ampex Mining reaccessed the mine including underground rehabilitation of the previously inaccessible Governor vein.
 A bulk sampling program returned good grades on both the Engineer and Governor veins and visible gold was discovered in a number of places throughout the Engineer and Double Decker veins.
-Ampex believes that approximately 20 000 tonnes or more are madily available at an average grade of approximately 34.3 grams per tonne gold.
-With the hope that the Engineer, Double Decker and Governor veins have sufficient tounage to support a smaller scale mining operation, Ampex plans to purchase a 50 tonne per day mill and bring the mine back into production in late 1994.
+Ampex believes that approximately 20 000 tonnes or more are readily available at an average grade of approximately 34 grams per tonne gold.
+With the hope that the Engineer, Double Decker and Governor veins have sufficient tonnage to support a smaller scale mining operation, Ampex plans to purchase a 50 tonne per day mill and bring the mine back into production in late 1994.
 Ampex is also testing the market for specimen sales.

 On the Taurus mesothermal gold property near Cassiar, Hera Resources Inc. conducted a trenching program which exposed four new gold-bearing quartz veins extending up to 150 metres in length, west of the existing underground workings.
 Follow-up diamond drilling of twenty-six holes totalling approximately 1500 metres tested the vein system to depth.
-Based on positive results and the existing reserves estimated at 272 100 tonnes grading 7.2 to 8.6 grams per tonne gold, the company hopes to commence gold production at its 320 tonne per day mill in the near future.
+Based on positive results and a preliminary reserve estimated at 436 300 tonnes grading 7.2 grams per tonne gold, the company hopes to commence gold production at its 320 tonne per day mill in the near future.